mjftw/pluma-automation/docs/supported-hardware.md

 ### APC
 The APC AP7920 is a switched rack Power Distribution Unit.
-It is controlled over the network using the [Telnet protocol](https://en.wikipedia.org/wiki/Telnet), and is capible of indipendently controlling whether each of it's 8 output ports provide power.
+It is controlled over the network using the [Telnet protocol](https://en.wikipedia.org/wiki/Telnet), and is capable of independently controlling whether each of it's 8 output ports provide power.
 [Documentation](http://www.apc.com/salestools/ASTE-6Z6K56/ASTE-6Z6K56_R0_EN.pdf).

 ## Storage